 From Prospect to Purchase: Personalized Product Content that Drives Results

 Offering personalized content at each digital touchpoint is a critical part of any modern ecommerce experience.
 Let’s analyze the value of content personalization in the Shopify commerce experience.

 Content Personalization allows you to personalize every content element on your website to increase conversion and offer a better brand experience.
 This includes automatically adapting your site’s messaging, visuals, layouts and more to each shopper.
 This makes each shopper feel like they’re in an online store made just for them.

-Here is a side-by-side comparison of two completely different customers navigating the same sporting goods website.
+Here’s a side-by-side comparison of two completely different customers navigating the same sporting goods website: